texfaq/texfaq.github.io/FAQ-catalogue.md

-The [CTAN central database machine](http://www.ctan.org) offers a ''Browse CTAN'' area, with links to the list of packages, to a list of 'topics' (with packages that match each topic), and to a list of authors (with their packages).
+The [CTAN central database machine](http://www.ctan.org) offers a ''Browse CTAN'' area, with links to the list of packages, to a list of ''topics'' (with packages that match each topic), and to a list of authors (with their packages).

 In addition, every CTAN mirror holds a copy of the catalogue,